Get

 1. Practice Patience and Reward Proper Behavior

 This is the best advice that any trainer will give you: Be patient!
 Sometimes, it may feel like your dog will never learn how to do their business outside.
 But if you give it time, eventually, your pup will master this oh-so-important skill.
-To get the best results with a Shar Pei, start potty training them when they’re 3–4 months old.
-Take the dog outside, and give them 2–3 minutes to make up their mind about doing their business.
+To get the best results with a Shar Pei, start potty training them when they’re around 3 months old.
+Take the dog outside, approximately 20 minutes after eating, after a play session, and after waking up, and give them around 5 minutes to make up their mind about doing their business.

 2. Learn to Recognize the Signs